Add Metadata Tool: For When Your Media is Already in a Bucket

 bucket fields set from the current settings.
 The

-path will be derived from the item’s upload date and file name in unison with the Path and Year/Month settings.
+path will be derived from the item’s upload date and file name in unison with the Add Prefix to Bucket Path and Add Year & Month to Bucket Path settings.

-IMPORTANT: As soon as a metadata record has been added to a Media Library item, its URLs will start being rewritten using the configured Delivery Provider settings.
-If the item is missing from the bucket, any rewritten URLs in your content will be broken, so we highly recommend running the Analyze & Repair tool after the Add Metadata tool has finished running.
+IMPORTANT: As soon as a metadata record has been added to a Media Library item, its URLs will start being rewritten using the settings seen in the Delivery Settings panel.
+If the media item is missing from the bucket, any rewritten URLs for it in your content will be broken, so we highly recommend running the Verify New Metadata tool after the Add Metadata tool has finished running.

 Clicking the Add Metadata button will start the background process of looking for Media Library items that have yet to be offloaded and adding metadata to them so they become offloaded.